Sherpa.

 Houston, we have a research-backed problem:

-How might we help athletes who want to efficiently improve their athletic performance reflect on their performance between practices and competitions in an encouraging way so that they can get actionable, effective feedback that targets their weaknesses and leaves them feeling motivated?
+How might we help athletes efficiently reflect on their performance between practices and competitions to receive targeted, motivating feedback that drives improvement?

 Finding marketplace opportunities: